-For me personally, I suffer from anxiety on a daily basis and if left unchecked, it leads to a dark downward spiral of self defeating thoughts and hopeless depression.
+For me personally, I suffer from anxiety on a daily basis.
+If left unchecked, it leads to a dark downward spiral of self defeating thoughts and hopeless depression.

 Like most new salespeople, early on in my sales career I did not have the resilience or mental fortitude to manage a typical day in sales.
-My anxiety would often be triggered by a negative event that happened at work like losing a deal, facing client rejection or missing my daily target.
+My anxiety would often be triggered by a negative event that happened during the work day.
+This included events like losing a deal, facing client rejection or missing my daily target.

-Unaware of the impact these events had on my mental health, my mind would become obsessed with these negative events, analyzing and replaying them over and over again.
+Unaware of the impact these events had on my mental health, my mind would become obsessed with these negative events.
+At night my mind would analyze and replay them over and over again.
 My mind would desperately try to find a solution to prevent future recurrences – a totally unrealistic expectation working in sales.